Document Type : Original Article

 Department of Food Science, Faculty of Agriculture, Ferdowsi University of Mashhad, Mashhad, Iran

-Essential oils have been utilized as a growth inhibitor of microorganisms.
-This study was aimed to recognize the composition, antioxidative, antibacterial and time-kill activities of Origanum vulgare, Zataria multiflora, Syzygium aromaticum, Cinnamomum verum EOs against Listeria monocytogenes, Escherichia coli O157:H7, Shewanella putrefaciens and Pseudomonas fluorescens.
-Gas chromatography-Mass Spectrometry was used to determine the chemical composition of EOs.
-Disc diffusion, Minimum Inhibitory Concentration (MIC), Minimum Bactericidal Concentration (MBC) and time-kill methods were used to determine the antimicrobial activity of EOs.
-Antioxidative activity of EOs were determined by DPPH radical scavenging and ferric reducing antioxidative power methods.
-All EOs exhibited antimicrobial activity, however Zataria multiflora EO was the most effective (MIC ≤ 1.28 mg ml-1) followed by Origanum vulgare EO.
-The lowest antibacterial activity was observed in Cinnamomum verum EO.
-The most sensitive among tested bacteria to Zataria multiflora and Origanum vulgare EO was Escherichia coli O157:H7 and about Syzygium aromaticum, Cinnamomum verum EOs were Shewanella putrefaciens and Pseudomonas fluorescens.
-Zataria multiflora and Origanum vulgare EOs were able to kill 85% and 80% of the E. coli O157: H7 and Shewanella putrefaciens cells in 4 h, respectively.
-The highest antioxidative activity was observed in Zataria multiflora EO.
-The tested EOs showed the highest antioxidative activity at a concentration of 2 g L-1.
-Ferric Reducing Antioxidant Power value of Zataria multiflora, Origanum vulgare, Syzygium aromaticum and Cinnamomum verum was 2.01 ± 0.03, 1.47 ± 0.04, 1.01 ± 0.03 and 0.66 ± 0.34 respectively.
-High concentrations of tested EOs showed decrease in antioxidative activity.
+Essential oils (EOs) have been utilized as a growth inhibitor of microorganisms.
+This study was aimed to recognize the composition, antioxidative, antibacterial, and time-kill activities of Origanum vulgare, Zataria multiflora, Syzygium aromaticum; and Cinnamomum verum EOs against Listeria monocytogenes, Escherichia coli O157:H7, Shewanella putrefaciens and Pseudomonas fluorescens.
+Gas chromatography-mass spectrometry was used to determine the chemical composition of EOs.
+Disc diffusion, minimum inhibitory concentration, minimum bactericidal concentration, and time-kill methods were used to determine the antibacterial activity of EOs.
+The antioxidative activity of EOs were determined by 2, 20-diphenyl-1-picrylhydrazyl radical scavenging and ferric reducing antioxidative power methods.
+All EOs exhibited antibacterial activity, however, Z. multiflora EO was the most effective followed by O. vulgare EO.
+The lowest antibacterial activity was observed in C. verum EO.
+The most sensitive among tested bacteria to Z. multiflora and O. vulgare EOs was E. coli O157:H7 and to S. aromaticum; and C. verum EOs were S. putrefaciens and P. fluorescens, respectively.
+Z. multiflora and O. vulgare EOs were able to kill 85.00% and 80.00% of the E. coli O157: H7 and S. putrefaciens cells in 4 hr, respectively.
+The highest antioxidative activity was observed in Z. multiflora EO.
+The tested EOs showed the highest antioxidative activity at a concentration of 2.00 g L-1.
+Ferric reducing antioxidant power value of Z. multiflora, O. vulgare, S. aromaticum and C. verum was 2.01 ± 0.03, 1.47 ± 0.04, 1.01 ± 0.03, and 0.66 ± 0.34, respectively.
+High concentrations of tested EOs showed a decrease in antioxidative activity.